 As you might guess, and as is often the case when it comes to answering a marketing question, the answer is really “it depends.”
 Helpful, right?
 But there really isn’t a single right answer—there isn’t one hard-and-fast rule or metric that says “now’s the time to hire a content specialist” that’s going to apply to every case in precisely the same way.
 It’s going to depend on your business’s specific situation.

-So the better question to ask would be this: what are the things you should be looking for to identify whether or not you need to add to your team?
+So the better question to ask would be: what are the things you should be looking for to identify whether or not you need to add to your team?
 Here are five indicators that can help.

 What is your team’s operating budget?